ServePeak/SiteWars/README.md

 SiteWars
 ========
-SiteWars is a zero-player game that pits website against one another in two teams.
+SiteWars is a zero-player game that pits websites against one another within two teams.
 The websites duke it out with their levels that they gain from you visit their site every so often.

 __The battle timer is default set from one hour to one day.__